 Some estimates have been made on the basis of:

 festivals and fairs.
-But it is not known what percentage of Wiccans attend these
+But it is not known with any accuracy what percentage of Wiccans attend these

 how many Wiccans use the Internet, library books, or books borrowed from

 Wiccans use tools in their rituals: athames (ritual knives), a chalice,

 candles, etc. But it is hopeless to try to estimate the total number of Wiccans from the number